slviajero/tinybasic/MANUAL.md

 would open the topic "iotbasic/command" for read.

-There can be one read and write topic simulataneously.
+There can be one read and write topic simultaneously.
 After opening the topics, data can be written by the commands PRINT, INPUT, GET, and PUT.

 Every command will generate one MQTT message.